 We found a lower C trachomatis prevalence than reported in other studies of postpubertal sexual assault victims.9 11 13 15 16 18 20 Given the diversity of these studies, comparable studies should at least be extracted from the same time period as the present,9-11 15 17 20 ensuring that C trachomatis is diagnosed by NAAT.
 Other factors known to influence prevalence, such as geographical region, ethnicity, age range and sex of the victims, as well as whether or not to include non-penetrative assaults, vary across the studies.
 The lowest C trachomatis prevalence (4%) was reported in a U.S. study of postpubertal raped females < 19 years of age.10 In two European studies, one from a Belgian emergency unit staffed by gynaecologists, and the other from a London STD referral clinic, the median age was higher than in the present study;15 20 still, prevalence of C trachomatis was as high as 8 – 9%.
 This could possibly reflect the mixed ethnic background of the patients, since both studies reported a high proportion of non-Caucasians.
 The only non-Western SAC study reporting C trachomatis prevalence is South Korean, where as many as 29% of patients tested positive.
-Although the victims’ mean age was comparable to the present study, the authors included only those reporting a history of penile penetration, thereby possibly restricting the inclusion to more serious types of assault.
+Although the victims’ mean age was comparable to the present study, the authors included only those reporting a history of penile penetration, thereby restricting the inclusion to certain types of assault.

 Contrasting with the U.K. studies,11 16 17 20 but in accordance with the Belgian and U.S. studies,10 15 we report C trachomatis prevalence from the initial SAC consultation.
-When the interval from assault to examination is short, we assume that most infections diagnosed are pre-existing.
+When the interval from assault to examination is brief, we assume that most infections diagnosed are pre-existing.
 An exception is STI diagnosed in patients with no prior coital experience.
-We found that one patient among the 31 (3%) with no prior coital experience was infected with C trachomatis, whereas the South Korean study found that 20% of the virgins were infected.9 Only two U.S. studies conducted in the early 90s have managed to estimate the C trachomatis transmission rate as a result of sexual assault, at 2 – 16%.13 18 Ideal studies of STI transmission after sexual assault should include initial and follow-up testing, withhold prophylactic antibiotic treatment, and collect information on consensual sexual activity in the period before and between testing.
-In addition, pre-assault recent test results should be available and compared to the post-assault results.
+We found that one patient among the 31 with no prior coital experience was infected with C trachomatis, whereas the South Korean study found that 20% of the virgins were infected.9 Only two U.S. studies conducted in the early 1990s have managed to estimate the C trachomatis transmission rate as a result of sexual assault, at 2 – 16%.13 18 Ideal studies of STI transmission after sexual assault should include initial and follow-up testing, withhold prophylactic antibiotic treatment, and collect information on consensual sexual activity in the period before and between testing.
+In addition, recent pre-assault test results should be available and compared to the post-assault results.
 Such a study design is challenging.
-We prioritized to prevent potential transmission of STI, and all our patients were offered prophylaxis against bacterial STI.
+We prioritized to prevent potential transmission of STI, and given the high acceptability of azithromycin and the low follow-up rate, all our patients were offered prophylaxis against bacterial STI.
 More than 90% received azithromycin, hence, rendering routine re-testing for C trachomatis superfluous.

 When the assailant was reported as non-Western, the victim more often had an STI.
 None of the other assault and assailant characteristics was associated with STI, again indicating that most of the STIs were pre-existing.
-We could not, however, exclude that some of the patients with prior coital experience contracted the infection during the assault, as NAAT is sensitive and could turn out positive when infected semen is caught in the swab.
+We could not, however, exclude that some of the patients with prior coital experience contracted the infection during the assault, as NAAT is sensitive and will detect low levels when infected semen is caught in the swab.
 Assault characteristics may still guide the clinician regarding when to initiate anti-viral prophylactic treatment.